Physical Therapy D.P.T.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Physical Therapy

-- Two semesters of college chemistry with labs
+- 2 semesters of college chemistry with labs

-- Two semesters of biology (not botany or zoology)
+- 2 semesters of biology (not botany or zoology)

 All Applicants must complete the Common Application through the Physical Therapist Centralized Application Service (PTCAS), a division of the American Physical Therapy Association.
 Follow all instructions on the site.
-Application materials should be submitted directly to PTCAS and includes:
+Application materials should be submitted directly to PTCAS and must include:

 - Official Transcript(s) from all U.S. and Canadian schools attended.
-PTCAS and the UVM D.P.T. program accept prerequisite credits from regionally accredited institutions only.
-For international applicants, transcripts must be translated and evaluated by an official service and sent to the CNHS Office of Student Services.
+PTCAS and the UVM D.P.T. program accept prerequisite credits from accredited institutions only.
+For international applicants, transcripts must be translated and evaluated by an official service and sent to the CNHS Office of Student Services

 Complete the supplemental UVM Graduate College Application form.
 Include the following information: